Jordan-Glass/blog.jglass.me/content/about.md

 Looking ahead to later this year, **I'm looking to work somewhere supportive, with opportunities to learn practical, hands-on skills**.
 My preference is based in-person or hybrid within a commutable distance of Ipswich, or remotely, but please still reach out if you're interested but based a little further afield.

 Although it might take me a while to feel at home, and I am no expert at this point in my career, I believe I will be committed, empathic, punctual, and methodical.
-Written communication and attention to detail are two of my strengths, and I'd value opportunities to make a positive impact, such as by safeguarding data privacy, and contribute to community projects - I already contribute to [OpenStreetMap](https://www.openstreetmap.org/).
+Written communication and attention to detail are two of my strengths.
+I'd value opportunities to make a positive impact, such as by safeguarding data privacy, as well as contribute to community projects - I already contribute to [OpenStreetMap](https://www.openstreetmap.org/).

 # Contact